 1.Having a miscarriage

 One in four women is likely to have a miscarriage, and very often this can happen with the first pregnancy.
 Many women live in fear for the first 13 weeks of their pregnancy.
 When a miscarriage occurs, it is the body flushing out a fetus that might have been growing improperly.
-Unfortunately there is nothing anyone can do to stop it, and it can be devastating to lose a pregnancy.
+Unfortunately, there is nothing anyone can do to stop it, and it can be devastating to lose a pregnancy.
 But there’s no reason not to remain optimistic.
 After all, three out of four pregnancies do not result in miscarriage.

 There are many tests pregnant women can take today to check for Down’s syndrome while the baby is still in its very early stages of development.
 Many women also have to undergo several follow-up tests.
 Keep in mind that this is usually just a precaution and that most babies will be fine.

-Many women worry about going into premature labour and the implications that might have for their child.
+Many women worry about going into premature labor and the implications that might have for their child.
 But the fact is that after 24 weeks, a fetus is viable outside the womb, with plenty of help, of course.
 It’s not ideal, but should your baby be born earlier than expected, don’t fear the worst.
 Many babies are born at 32 weeks (especially multiples, which are usually born quite early) and go on to grow big and strong and lead full and healthy lives.

 It might comfort you to know that nearly every mother-to-be fears or even dreams about her baby being born with some horrible birth defect.
 You’re not the only one, and this isn’t a sign of things to come.
 It’s a common fear because mothers obviously want so much for their children to be well.
 Just remember that Mother Nature works hard to ensure proper development and that most babies are born perfectly healthy.